potgieterbt/Notes/Getting in the mindset for NES.md

 * what the starting point is. (the cpu, the bus, or the emulator -> need to create a emu class

 SimpleNES:
+* There is a emulator class and the other elements belong to.
+* Emu class is derived from cpu and ppu.
+* CPU takes a bus as an argument to constructor.
+* Mapper takes a cartridge as an argument.

+MedNES:
 *  I'll probably do this way.
 * ROM gets defined, then mapper is defined, then the PPU and then initialise the CPU by passing all the previous as arguments to the constructor.

-MedNES:
-* There is a emulator class and the other elements belong to
-*

 For all but immediate addressing:
 1. Read address from pc and pc+1